Holger Jens Schünemann: Guidelines development, ecosystem of health-decision making and GRADE methodology

 As a key contributor to the revised methods for WHO guideline development in 2006, and the Institute of Medicine statement on trustworthy guidelines in 2011, Schünemann has co-led the reshaping of guideline development methodology.
-He has co-chaired the GRADE Working Group since 2009, for which he coined the name GRADE and has played a major role in disseminating its spirit of collaboration, openness, the advancement of evidence assessment, and the creation of better health care recommendations.
+He has co-chaired the GRADE Working Group since 2009 and in 2024 became its sole chair, for which he coined the name GRADE and has played a major role in disseminating its spirit of collaboration, openness, the advancement of evidence assessment, and the creation of better health care recommendations.
 GRADE is an acronym for Grading of Recommendations Assessment, Development and Evaluation.
-The result of the group’s efforts is a common, sensible, and transparent approach to grading the quality (or certainty) of evidence and grading the strength of healthcare recommendations – this is called the GRADE approach.
+The result of the group's efforts is a common, sensible, and transparent approach to grading the quality (or certainty) of evidence and grading the strength of healthcare recommendations – this is called the GRADE approach.
 It includes an approach to trustworthy rapid development of guideline recommendations and their transparent development to the context, called GRADE Adolopment.

-Schünemann’s work also focuses on the practical application of scientific evidence by researchers and clinicians, through co-inventing tools like the GRADEpro guideline development tool, and pioneering the use of GRADE Evidence to Decision tables, now reworked as GRADE Evidence to Decision Frameworks.
+Schünemann's work also focuses on the practical application of scientific evidence by researchers and clinicians, through co-inventing tools like the GRADEpro guideline development tool, and pioneering the use of GRADE Evidence to Decision tables, now reworked as GRADE Evidence to Decision Frameworks.
 He co-lead the work on creating synergy in the ecosystem of health-decision making across actors which the group coined "theory of everything in health decision-making".
 This work is advanced in part through Schünemann's work as director of the WHO Collaborating Center for Evidence-Based Decision-Making in Health at Humanitas University.
+In the context of health decision-making, which requires careful balancing of benefits and harms (that are inevitable), and the guideline science he recoined the principle of "do no harm" into "do no net harm".

-During the COVID-19 pandemic he created with his colleagues Schünemann a "go to" crowdsourcing portal for developers of healthcare recommendations in collaboration with the Guideline International Network.
+During the COVID-19 pandemic he created with his colleagues a "go to" crowdsourcing portal for developers of healthcare recommendations in collaboration with the Guideline International Network.
+This approach is now known as recommendation mapping.

 He also is the head of the steering group for the INGUIDE Guideline Development Training & Certification Program.